kubilaykarpat/truqu-mcp/README.md

 To release a new version:

-1. Update `version` in `package.json`
+1. Update version: `npm version patch` (or `minor`/`major`)
-2. Create and push a git tag: `git tag v0.1.2 && git push origin v0.1.2`
+2. Push changes: `git push origin main --tags`
-3. The package will be automatically built and published to npm
+3. GitHub Actions will automatically build and publish to npm

 ## License